Anything-is-A-Dev/knife-to-meet-you/README.md

 # knife-to-meet-you
-its a game i mad, itch: not yet set up
+its a game i made
+itch: not yet set up